 Check the calendar for info.
 Contact a band director with questions.
 Welcome to the 2021 Season!

 The marching band is an integral part of the total band experience.
 Marching band members earn P.E. credit in the fall, in addition to fine arts credit throughout the year.
 Marching band members must be enrolled in a band class and take an active part in all marching events.

-The Capital City Marching Festival is one of the major fundraisers for the LBJ Band.
-The upcoming Cap City Marching Festival is postponed for this fall 2020, normally held at the Toney Burger Center.
-For more information, please visit the Cap City Website.
+The Capital City Marching Festival is one of the major fundraisers for the band.
+Our 28th annual event will be on Saturday, September 25, 2021 at the Toney Burger Center.
+For more information, please visit the Cap City website. .